Illuminator-team/Illuminator/docs/developer/set-up.md

 # Set Up Environment
+Follow these steps to set up a development environment.

 **Requirements**
 * Python >= 3.11
 * Recent version of PIP

 To set up a development environment: